DTStack/molecule/website/docs/guides/extend-workbench.md

 -   **StatusBar**: It's placed on the bottom of Workbench for rendering the **status infomations**.
 For example, the **Language** informations of current file in Editor, or the informations about the **Columns** and **Line** of cursor, or the [Notification](./extend-builtin-ui#notification).

 :::tip
-There are not real function with the isolated module, which is only for pure rendering.
-If you want to achieve some specific commerial scenarios, we should integrate with other modules, like integrating **ActivityBar** with **Sidebar**, or intergrating **FolerTree** with **Editor** and so on.
+There is do not real function with the isolated module, which is only for pure rendering.
+If you want to achieve some specific commerial scenarios, you should integrate one with other modules, like integrating **ActivityBar** with **Sidebar**, or intergrating **FolderTree** with **Editor** and so on.

 Besides, for reducing the work of developing in UI, we have a majority of [**built-in components**](./extend-builtin-ui), refer to [参考](./extend-builtin-ui) about the detail usage.
 :::